 Beinecke Library on YouTube

-Visit the library’s YouTube Channel for a growing set of videos, including collections highlights, the Beinecke Illuminated visual podcast series that goes behind the scenes with archivists and other staff, and videos from exhibitions such as Subscribed: The Manuscript in Britain, 1500—1800.
+Visit the library’s YouTube Channel for a growing set of videos, including collections highlights, the Beinecke Illuminated visual podcast series that goes behind the scenes with archivists and other staff, and videos from exhibitions.
 New video is added regularly!

 Windham-Campbell Prizes on Vimeo

 The Windham-Campbell Prizes, established in 2013, call attention to literary achievement and provide writers working in English.
 Prizes are awarded each spring in fiction, nonfiction, poetry, and drama.
 The prizes Vimeo channel includes recent and past prize announcements and video content of the annual festivals with readings, lectures, and discussions by prizewinners, as well as the annual Windham-Cambell Lecture on the theme, “Why I Write,” by distinguished authors.

 Video on the Beinecke digital library

 The digital library includes a variety of moving images files available for viewing.
 One particular highlight are the Solomon Sir Jones Films, 29 silent black and white films documenting African-American communities in Oklahoma from 1924 to 1928.

 External video about authors and others in Beinecke Library collections